andrewsantarin/semantic-ui-react-transition-modal/README.md

 yarn add semantic-ui-react-transition-modal
 ```

+This library was written in TypeScript.
+So, typings have already been provided.
+No further installation is required on your end.

 Simply import `TransitionModal` in order to use it.
 It also comes prepackaged with the usual `Modal` subcomponents, with no modifications, so you can use them as you usually do:

 - `TransitionModal.Header`